fabiojmendes/doorsys-hardware/README.md

 - Extra gpios are available on optional header pins

 > [!WARNING]
-> Spec wise the esp32 is not 5v logic tolerant.
+> Spec wise the esp32 family is not 5v logic tolerant.
 But there's lots of [chatter](https://www.letscontrolit.com/forum/viewtopic.php?t=8845)
-> on the internet claiming otherwise.
+> on the internet claiming otherwise though.
 I've been using 5v straight to the gpio
 > pins to connect the wiegand keypad for a while without issues but caveat emptor

 ## PCB